ClJarvis/BuildIt/README.md

 3. System will be automatically subtract material used in project from inventory.
 4. User will be able to create a project and set a start date.
 5. User can delete items from inventory
-6  User can delete a project
+6. User can delete a project

 ## Advanced Features (stretch features)

 1. User can upload project pictures and store in a swiple file for reference.(currently have images stored locally)
-2. User will be able to input time spent building the project. time and date form
+2. User will be able to input time spent building the project via time and date form.
 3. User will be able to total time spent on project.